amitkummer/mesima/readme.md

 Consequentially, a basic understanding of Django's [getting started tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial01/) should be enough to understand the role of each source file.

 To gain understanding of specific aspects of the app (e.g, routing), it is recommended to read the respective source files.
-DRF abstractions are heavily used, which allows most code to be self-documenting.
+DRF abstractions are heavily used for things like serialization, input validation, querying the database safely and more.
+This allows most code to be self-documenting.

 Usage of less common Django/DRF funcitonality is documented inline in each source file, with comments linking to Django documentation.